wkurzius/mr.kurzius.net/content/classes/ap-csp.md

 Computer Science Principles introduces students to the foundational concepts of computer science and challenges them to explore how computing and technology can impact the world.
 More than a traditional introduction to programming, it is a rigorous, engaging, and approachable course that explores many of the foundational ideas of computing so all students understand how these concepts are transforming our world.

 ## AP Exam
 The AP CSP Exam consists of two parts.
 The first is the Create Performance Task where students will have 12 hours of class time to produce a computer program of their choosing.
 Submission includes the program’s code, a video of the program running and written responses to the given prompts.
-The task is worth 30% of the exam score and is due TBD.
+The task is worth 30% of the exam score and is due **May 1, 2023**.

 The remaining 70% is the End-of-Course Multiple-Choice Exam.
-It consists of 70 multiple-choice questions and takes place on TBD.
+It consists of 70 multiple-choice questions and takes place on **May 8, 2023 at 12 p.m.**

 ## Units of Study
 Introduction to Programming